codegor/vuex-laravel-resource-api/README.md

       ...mapGetters({ // getters created from routes.js config file, first part it is from 'getters' config field, second part it is a resource name with upper case first letter
         manager: 'groupedTreeManager', // 'groupedTree' it is a getter, 'manager' it is a source of data for getters (data received from manager API point)
         managerStatus: 'managerStatus', // Can bee 'requesting' or 'finish'.
 It is a special getter, it's created for all resources, and its show loading status (request progress).
 Current is for 'manager' resource
+        isManagerRequesting: 'isManagerRequesting', // bool.
+It is a special getter, it's created for all resources, and its show loading status (request progress).
+Current is for 'manager' resource
+        resapiStatus: 'resapiStatus', // Can bee 'requesting', 'finish' or 'fail'.
+It is a special getter, its show loading status (request progress) for resapi.
+        isResapiRequesting: 'isResapiRequesting', // bool.
+It is a special getter, its show loading status (request progress) for resapi.
+        isResapiFail: 'isResapiFail', // bool.
+It is a special getter, its show loading status (request progress) for resapi.
         item: 'byCustKeyCompanyItem' // 'byCustKey' getter, resource - 'companyItem' }),